Autoclaves

 gravity displacement).
 Next, steam is pumped through the chamber at a

-pressure of at least 15psi so it reaches a temperature of about
+higher pressure than normal atmospheric pressure so it reaches a temperature of about

 121–140°C (250–284°F).
 Once the required temperature is reached,